kaito-nakatani/shraito/index.md

 After growing up on opposite sides of the earth,
     Varsha and Oli met in graduate school at Cornell.
 They are remarkably similar people with very different strengths.
+They have become an excellent team
-In their six years together, they have become an excellent team.
+    in their six years together,
-They complement one another well, and are excited to commit to a lifetime of partnership!
+    and are excited to commit to a lifetime of partnership!

 <!--